Pittsburgh synagogue shooting: Shooting

-At 9:45 AM three religious services were underway in the Tree of Life synagogue, which housed three distinct congregations.
+At 9:45 a.m.
+EDT (13:45 UTC), three religious services were underway in the Tree of Life synagogue, which housed three distinct congregations.
 Tree of Life and New Light had both begun independent Shabbat morning service in the Pervin Chapel and basement, respectively.
 The Dor Hadash congregants were gathered near the front of the building, prior to their 10:00 a.m.
 Torah study session.
+At around the same time, a car belonging to the gunman was parked in front of the synagogue in a disabled parking space.
+The car was loaded with five guns, including a Mossberg shotgun that was left in the car, hearing protection, three shooting glasses, a large green bag containing ammunition for both the rifle and shotgun, and ammunition for the Glock pistols.
+The shooter accessed the website Gab on his phone and posted a final post on his profile at 9:49 a.m.

-At 9:50 AM EDT (13:50 UTC), a man, described as a "bearded heavy-set white male", entered the building, opened fire and was "shooting for about 20 minutes."
-He was armed with a Colt AR-15 semi-automatic rifle (cited by authorities as an "assault rifle") and three Glock .357 SIG semi-automatic pistols, all four of which he fired, according to authorities.
-There would typically be around 75 people in the building on a Saturday morning.
+Five minutes later, a gunman, identified as Robert Bowers and described as a "bearded heavy-set white male", opened fire, entered the building, and was "shooting for about 20 minutes."
+He was armed with a Colt AR-15 semi-automatic rifle (cited by authorities as an "assault rifle") and three Glock .357 SIG semi-automatic pistols.
+He was dressed in a large red/gray windbreaker over a smaller grey jacket, blue jeans, white sneakers, a light blue shirt, and had a smaller pouch of ammunition on him.
+Evidence recovered from the scene determined he only fired the Colt rifle and the Glock 31 during the shooting.
+He also carried several magazines for the rifle and his three Glock handguns: one 40-round .223 magazine, two 20-round .223 magazines, five 15-round .357 magazines, one 13-round .357 magazine, and one 9-round .357 magazine.
+There would typically be around 75 people in the building on a Saturday morning, but on the day of the shooting, only 22 people were present.

-The first two persons shot were two brothers, Cecil and David Rosenthal, at the main entrance, after which the shooter headed downstairs to New Light.
-Some hearing the shots did not initially recognize them for what they were: Rabbi Jeffrey Myers, located upstairs, thought a coat rack had fallen and clattered.

-By 9:54 AM, police began receiving multiple calls from people barricaded in the building and reporting the attack.

-At 9:55 AM, Melvin Wax, the leader of New Light's services, hid in a pitch-black closet in the basement.
-He opened the door of the closet, and the shooter immediately shot him.
-The latter did not notice the other three congregants who remained in the closet.
-Two other members of New Light (Gottfried and Stein) were fatally shot and killed in the basement kitchen.
-He also killed Jerry Rabinowitz of Dor Hadash, a physician who had gone toward the sound of gunshots to see if anyone had been hurt.

-At 9:57 AM, the shooter left the basement and headed upstairs to the larger Tree of Life service.
-About 13 worshippers had gathered for the Shabbat service in an upstairs chapel.
-Myers helped four of them evacuate the chapel through a side door, but eight of the worshippers remained behind.
-The shooter killed seven and wounded one.

-Police sources said he shouted at some point during the attack, "All Jews must die!"